TenthPres/TouchPoint-WP/README.md

 We don't promise support for old versions of WordPress or PHP.
 You will need to keep both up to date.

+## Multisite Support

+At the moment, this plugin won't perform very well in a multisite environment.
+We're working on that, though, as we plan on moving our own infrastructure toward multisite soon.
+As currently planned, ALL sites in a multisite network will share ONE TouchPoint connection, and many (though not all) of the settings would be shared across the network.
+If you're interested in using this plugin in a multisite environment, [please get in touch](mailto:jkurtz@tenth.org).

 ## Credit & Hat-Tips